sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 #  Acknowledgments

 This document draws heavily on the concepts defined in the ISO/IEC 19770-2:2015 specification.
-The authors of this document are greatful for the prior work of the 19770-2 contributors.
+The authors of this document are grateful for the prior work of the 19770-2 contributors.

 We are also grateful to the careful reviews provided by ...